History of France–United Kingdom relations: 18th century

 But "balance" needed armed enforcement.
 Britain played a key military role as "balancer."
 The goals were to bolster Europe's balance of power system to maintain peace that was needed for British trade to flourish and its colonies to grow, and finally to strengthen its own central position in the balance of power system in which no one could dominate the rest.
 Other nations recognised Britain as the "balancer."
 Eventually the balancing act required Britain to contain French ambitions.
 Containment led to a series of increasingly large-scale wars between Britain and France, which ended with mixed results.
 Britain was usually aligned with the Netherlands and Prussia, and subsidised their armies.
 These wars enveloped all of Europe and the overseas colonies.
 These wars took place in every decade starting in the 1740s and climaxed in the defeat of Napoleon's France in 1814.

 As the century wore on, there was a distinct passage of power to Britain and France, at the expense of traditional major powers such as Portugal, Spain and the Dutch Republic.
 Some observers saw the frequent conflicts between the two states during the 18th century as a battle for control of Europe, though most of these wars ended without a conclusive victory for either side.
 France largely had greater influence on the continent while Britain were dominant at sea and trade, threatening French colonies abroad.

 Overseas expansion

 From the 1650s, the New World increasingly became a battleground between the two powers.
 The Western Design of Oliver Cromwell intended to build up an increasing British presence in North America, beginning with the acquisition of Jamaica from the Spanish Empire in 1652.
 The first British settlement on continental North America was founded in 1607, and by the 1730s these had grown into thirteen separate colonies.

 The French had settled the province of Canada to the North, and controlled Saint-Domingue in the Caribbean, the wealthiest colony in the world.
 Both countries, recognising the potential of India, established trading posts there.
-Wars between the two states increasingly took place in these other continents, as well as Europe.
+Wars between the two states increasingly included combat in these other continents.
+Saint Lucia changed masters fourteen times in these disputes, mostly in the late 18th century.
+France claimed the island of Martinique who was once settled by the French and African slaves which became a prosperous French colony until it was changed six times by the British from 1762 until the Treaty of Paris in 1814 when it was ceded back to the French once more, which led the abolition of slavery on 27 April 1848.